-It’s 2022, the year where it is very possible to go from ‘Hero’ to ‘Zero’ in the space of five seconds flat.
+It is very possible to go from ‘Hero’ to ‘Zero’ in the space of five seconds flat.

 The role of a spokesperson is to speak publicly on behalf of an organisation's brand, build relationships with the media, and be the representative in times of a crisis.